liborsold/KKRtoVAMPIRE/README.md

-# sprkkr_to_vampire
+# KKRtoVAMPIRE
-Convert the SPR-KKR exchange interactions to VAMPIRE
+Convert the Heisenberg Hamiltonian calculated with SPR-KKR to the VAMPIRE format.